Set up order status tracking

 To configure webhooks on the Xsolla side:

-- In the Webhook URL field, specify the URL to which Xsolla will send webhooks.
+- In the Webhook server field, specify the URL of your server where you want to receive webhooks in the

 - Click Enable webhooks.